-The Advanced Placement (AP) Biology curriculum is established by the College Board.
-This class is equivalent to a first year college biology course with lab.
-Some time outside of class will be necessary to finish the labs.
-Students are encouraged to take the College Board's Advanced Placement biology examination in May, thereby earning possible college credit.
+Advanced Placement (AP) Biology is an introductory college-level biology course.
+The curriculum is established by the College Board, and students are encouraged to take the College Board's Advanced Placement biology examination in May, thereby earning possible college credit.